Epiforge/Extensions/Design/direct-subscription.md

 Each of these is a place the mechanism becomes stairs when it might have been an escalator.
 They are listed so that relaxing one is a deliberate act with evidence behind it, rather than something that drifts in.

+- **Conditionals, coalesces, and short-circuiting conjunctions and disjunctions over `bool`** are refused, for the reasons under **Deferred branches**.
+This is the only entry here refused for a reason found by measurement rather than by reading, and the only one where the relaxation was tried and withdrawn. `&` and `|` remain eligible.
 - **Method calls, invocations, `new`, member init and array init** are refused outright.
 Their disposal and purity semantics are among the unresolved hazards below.
 - **Operators implemented by a method** are refused, for the same reason: the graph treats them as method calls and may dispose their results.
 This is far more costly than it sounds. `String` declares `op_Equality` and `op_Inequality`, so every comparison of two strings arrives as a binary expression with a method attached, and `person => person.Name == "Emily"` — as ordinary a predicate as exists — is refused.
 The relaxation is available and principled: ask `IsMethodReturnValueDisposed` about the operator's method, exactly as members are already asked `IsPropertyValueDisposed`, and refuse only when the answer is yes.
 It is not taken here because widening the eligible set is the dangerous direction, the fuzzer does not yet exist to check it, and it surfaced as a failing test rather than as a decision.
 It should be made deliberately, with evidence, and not as a reflex to a red bar.
 - **Members and indexers whose values are registered for disposal** are refused, since disposal is a graph behaviour with nowhere to live on a fast path.